tligorio/sample_pages_csci127/index.md

 # Announcements:

+**12/12/2018** No office hours today.
+I am available by appointment tomorrow (12/13), email me if you'd like to make an appointment.
+Thank you!

 **12/4/2018** Project 5 submission is open on Gradescope, it will close (DUE) on **December 11 at 2pm**

 **12/1/2018**  Project 6 is out, it is OPTIONAL, there will be NO SUBMISSION for this project